-“Technical singletrack, long rock slabs, fast, loamy descents, jump trails, climb trails, and pump tracks, Squamish is a mountain biker’s paradise.”
-Explore Squamish is right, as there are more than 150 mountain bike trails, making it one of the best places to cycle in British Columbia and the world.Diamond Head is the most well-known biking area in Squamish, with a variety of trails for riders of all abilities.
-Head to the Squamish Adventure Centre and pick up a trail map before beginning your biking journey.
+Equipped with pump tracks, jump trails, technical singletrack and long rock slabs, it’s no wonder Squamish has been called a ‘mountain biker’s paradise’.
+The town is home to more than 150 mountain bike trails, making it one of the best places to cycle – not only in British Columbia but the world.Diamond Head is the best-known biking area in Squamish, offering a variety of trails for riders of all abilities.
+Head to the Squamish Adventure Centre, and pick up a trail map before starting your biking journey.

-The Stawamus Chief (known as just The Chief) is one of the world’s largest granite monoliths.
-The Chief hike is a very popular intermediate hike that goes straight up for seven kilometres (4.3 miles).
-There are three summits, known simply as ‘First Peak’, ‘Second Peak’, and ‘Third Peak’.Locals say the First Peak – which is a 4km (2.5mi) round trip – is the busiest, but also the best in terms of Howe Sound views.
-There are many hikes in Squamish, and if you’re looking for an easier option, check out the Four Lakes Trail.
-It’s a six-kilometre (3.7-mile) loop in Alice Lake Provincial Park and one of the easier options for beginners.
+The Stawamus Chief, better known as ‘The Chief’, is one of the world’s largest granite monoliths.
+The Chief hike is a very popular intermediate hike that goes straight up for 7km (4mi).
+There are three summits, known simply as ‘First Peak’, ‘Second Peak’, and ‘Third Peak’.Locals say the First Peak – which is a 4km (2.5mi) round trip – is the busiest, but also the best for Howe Sound views.
+Other hiking options in Squamish include the Four Lakes Trail, a 6km (4mi) loop through Alice Lake Provincial Park and one of the easier options for beginners.

-For people visiting Squamish in winter, one of the most popular adventure activities in town is cross country skiing.
-Tourism British Columbia says: “Squamish is a bona fide Nordic skiing destination, with 230 centimetres (90 inches) of precipitation falling on average in the surrounding Coast Mountains.”
-The area has some of the most scenic skiable terrain in North America.Two great locations for cross country skiing include the Brandywine Falls Provincial Park, and the Diamond Head area of Garibaldi Provincial Park, and in Brandywine Falls Provincial Park.
+For people visiting Squamish in winter, one of the most popular adventure activities in town is cross-country skiing.
+Tourism British Columbia says: “Squamish is a bona fide Nordic skiing destination, with 230cm (91in) of precipitation falling on average in the surrounding Coast Mountains.”
+The area has some of the most scenic skiable terrains in North America.Two great locations for cross-country skiing include the Brandywine Falls Provincial Park, and the Diamond Head area of Garibaldi Provincial Park, where you’ll also find a stunning turquoise lake.